QA3264/CleanGetDataProject/README.md

 # CleanGetDataProject

-Repository to save the files from the Coursera Clean and Get Data project The deliverables for this project are:
+The deliverables for this project are:
 1- README.md : this file.
 It describes the steps followed to get to the final data set.
 2- CodeBook.md : the CodeBook reference to the variables in used in this analyis